 There is always overlap with other Grade 1 races here, but the ante-post market principals include 2025 winner Fact To File.
 He represents JP McManus and Willie Mullins, as does 2024 Triumph Hurdle hero Majborough.

-Also from the Mullins camp is mercurial talent Ballyburn.
-He impressed when landing the Baring Bingham in 2024, but his subsequent record over fences looks a little chequered.
+Also from the Mullins camp is mercurial talent Gaelic Warrior.
+He impressed when landing the Arkle in 2024, but his subsequent record over fences suggests he could end up in the Gold Cup.
+Il Etait Temps is another from the Closutton camp with options.

 You can back Cheltenham Festival odds for the Paddy Power Stayers’ Hurdle ante post or closer to the race.
 As things stand, these are the key contenders:

-Despite finishing second in 2025, Teahupoo again the betting odds for the Stayers’ Hurdle next year.
+Despite finishing second in 2025, Teahupoo remains prominent in the betting odds for the Stayers’ Hurdle this season.
 Gordon Elliott’s 2024 winner completed a sensational Stayers double that spring impressive victory at the Punchestown Festival six weeks later.

-Cheltenham Festival regular Bob Olinger went off well-backed, but still surprised fellow Robcour runner Teahupoo when capturing the Stayers’ Hurdle under Rachael Blackmore for Henry De Bromhead.
-While placed horses The Wallpark and Rocky’s Diamond are young enough to come back for more, others have prominent places in the market.
+Cheltenham Festival regular Bob Olinger went off well-backed, but still surprised fellow Robcour runner Teahupoo when capturing the Stayers’ Hurdle under Rachael Blackmore for Henry De Bromhead in 2025.

 The Cheltenham Gold Cup is the Festival’s pinnacle event.
 As such, you will find a wide range of Cheltenham Gold Cup runners and prices to choose from as we approach March.
 Top contenders for the Gold Cup include: